PaoloCMP/PaoloCMP/README.md

-# Welcome to the GitHub profile of Paolo Campus - alias PaoloCMP 👋
+# GitHub profile of Paolo Campus, hello 👋

 <!--
 **PaoloCMP/PaoloCMP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->